vrtdev/sealed_class_generator/README.md

 abstract class Result{}
 ```

-Add the subclasses as type parameters
+Add the subclasses to the annotation.

 ```dart
 part 'yourfilename.g.dart';